 - Underneath concrete slabs like patios

 - Decaying plant material

-- Compost piles or other decaying organic material
+- Compost piles or other decaying organic matter material

 - Flower pots